 The Magic of Compound Interest in Munger’s Words

 When Munger says this, he is emphasizing two important aspects of compound interest.
 First, the power of compound interest to grow wealth exponentially over the long term.
-This power, according to Munger, is the key to significant wealth creation.
+This is the part everyone likes.
+It is the clean chart, the tidy calculator, the snowball rolling downhill.

-The second part of his statement refers to the challenges or ‘difficulty’ of achieving compound interest.
-Achieving the full benefits of compound interest requires patience, discipline, and a tolerance for market volatility.
-These qualities are often hard to maintain over long periods, hence the ‘difficulty’ of getting compound interest.
+The second part of his statement refers to the challenges or difficulty of achieving compound interest.
+That is the better lesson.
+Capturing the full benefits of compound interest requires patience, discipline, and a tolerance for market volatility.
+It also requires avoiding bad leverage, unnecessary taxes, high fees, impulsive trading, poor business selection, valuation blindness, and the slow psychological corrosion that comes from watching someone else get rich faster for a while.
 Munger’s statement underlines the importance of these qualities in successful investing.

 How Compound Interest Influences Munger’s Decisions on When to Buy and Sell

-Munger’s investment decisions are deeply influenced by the concept of compound interest.
-He believes in buying high-quality businesses and holding onto them for a long time, thereby allowing compound interest to increase his wealth.
+Munger’s investment decisions were deeply influenced by the concept of compound interest.
+He believed in buying high-quality businesses and holding onto them for a long time, thereby allowing compound interest to increase his wealth.
+But I think it is important not to turn that into an excuse for never updating a thesis.

 This perspective influences when he buys and sells.
-He is not a frequent trader, believing that frequent buying and selling can interrupt the process of compounding.
-Instead, he makes calculated decisions to buy strong businesses and then holds onto them, often for decades.
+He was not a frequent trader, believing that frequent buying and selling can interrupt the process of compounding.
+Instead, he made calculated decisions to buy strong businesses and then hold onto them, often for decades.
+The decision filter is the interesting part: if a business can reinvest capital at high rates for a long runway, activity becomes expensive.
+Every unnecessary sale risks taxes, reinvestment risk, timing mistakes, and the loss of a rare compounding engine.

 Munger’s Advice to Young Investors About the Power of Compound Interest

-Munger often advises young investors to understand and harness the power of compound interest.
-He encourages them to start investing early, as compound interest works best over long periods.
+Munger often advised young investors to understand the power of compound interest.
+He encouraged them to start investing early, as compound interest works best over long periods.
+The earlier the runway begins, the more time there is for reinvestment to matter and for small differences in return, cost, and behavior to become very large differences in outcome.

 source: Investopedia on YouTube